iipc/warc-specifications/specifications/warc-format/warc-1.1/index.md

 Using a WARC-Refers-To header to identify a specific prior record from which the matching content can be retrieved is recommended, to minimize the risk of misinterpreting the 'revisit' record.

+The following two optional fields can also be used to identify the correct original record.
+Their use is recommended.

+WARC-Refers-To-Target-URI.
+Its value should be equal to the WARC-Target-URI in the WARC record that the current record is considered a duplicate of.

+WARC-Refers-To-Date.
+Its value should be equal to the WARC-Date in the WARC record that the current record is considered a duplicate of.

 ### Profile: Server Not Modified